 Televise meetings – BEAT began videotaping the Pittsfield Conservation Commission hearings which are now broadcast, usually live, by Pittsfield Community Television.
 BEAT also videotapes for broadcast the Berkshire Metropolitan Planning Organization meetings, and many other meetings that could have an environmental impact either positive or negative.
 These meetings are broadcast on local community access television.

 Forums and Workshops – BEAT organizes forums and workshops to help people learn about the environment and what they can do to protect it.
 BEAT has organized: workshops on certifying vernal pools, trainings to monitor segments of roads for turtles crossing, trainings to survey stream crossings for their ability to pass wildlife, and served on the organizing committees for the Northeast Wildlife Trackers Conference – among organizing many other smaller walks, talks, and information sessions.

 We work with groups and individuals to accomplish our goals.

 Volunteers – Be a part of the Team! – We work with individuals to:

-- water trees once or twice a week as part of the Greening the Gateway Cities initiative to lower energy use in environmental justice neighborhoods in Pittsfield,
+- go door to door with information about our FREE TREES Greening the Gateway City initiative to lower energy use in environmental justice neighborhoods in Pittsfield,

 - help with river cleanups,